fedbiomed/fedbiomed/docs/developer/definition-of-done.md

 ### Code
 - Comment critical or difficult points in the code; obvious lines (eg: tests) are excluded from comments.
-- Add `FIXME` or `TODO` tags for any detected bugs or improvements that are technically beyond the scope of the merge request.
+- Add `FIXME` or `TODO` tags for any detected bugs or improvements that are technically beyond the scope of the pull request.
 - Write minimal comments in the code (docstring) for a function or a class: parameters and typing, return, purpose of the class or the function.